 Commonalities: Both 401(k) and 403(b) plans have a maximum annual contribution limit of $22,500 for 2023, with an additional catch-up contribution of $7,500 for employees over age 50.
 Both also allow for Roth deferral options.

 Variability in Offering: While 401(k)s are commonly provided by larger for-profit entities, many nonprofit organizations might choose to offer both 401(k) and 403(b) plans to their employees.

-Employers considering offering a retirement plan for their employees are faced with multiple choices.
-Specifically, tax-exempt, nonprofit organizations have a choice between offering a 403(b), a 401(k), or both.
+Employers considering offering a retirement plan for their employees have multiple choices.
+Specifically, tax-exempt nonprofit organizations can choose between offering a 403(b), a 401(k), or both.

-So, what exactly is the difference between a 403(b) and a 401k?
-This article breaks down the differences, pros and cons, and leaves employers with some guidance to help make a decision.
+So, what exactly are the main differences between a 403(b) and a 401k retirement savings plan?
+This article breaks down the differences, pros and cons, and gives employers some guidance to help make an informed decision.

 Public school systems

 Cooperative hospital service organizations

 Uniformed Services University of the Health Sciences (USUHS)

 Public school systems governed by Native American tribal governments